toubsen/wp-auto-more-tag/readme.txt

 1. This is the options page for Auto More Tag.
 See how simple and clean it looks?
 Sexy, right?

 == Changelog ==

+= 2.1.1 =

+Updated Donate and Plugin URLs

 = 2.1 =